raghubetina/syllabus-chapters/README.md

    - Browse the list of older questions and see whether your question has already been asked and answered.
    - Give your question a descriptive subject line, so that it’s easier to browse for.
  - Prefer Piazza over email — the instructors check Piazza much more frequently.
  - When you're working on your own, _you’re only allowed to get stuck for 15 minutes_ before asking a question on Piazza.
-Just type up what your stuck on in a question, post it, and then get back to struggling — don't struggle for longer than 15 minutes without at least asking the question.
+Just type up what you're stuck on in a Piazza post, and then get back to struggling.
+Don't struggle for longer than 15 minutes without at least asking the question.
  - Whatever you do, just **ask lots of questions**!

 ## Office hours